MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-983-ProjectBased-Voucher-PBV-Program/subpart-A-General/section-983.3.md

 *Housing credit agency.* For purposes of performing subsidy layering reviews for proposed PBV projects, a housing credit agency includes a State housing finance agency, a State participating jurisdiction under HUD's HOME program (see 24 CFR part 92), or other State housing agencies that meet the definition of “housing credit agency” as defined by section 42 of the Internal Revenue Code of 1986.

-*Housing quality standards (HQS).* The HUD minimum quality standards for housing assisted under the program.
-See 24 CFR 982.401.
+*Housing quality standards (HQS).* The minimum quality standards developed by HUD in accordance with 24 CFR 5.703 for the PBV program or the HUD approved alternative standard for the PHA under 24 CFR 5.703(g).

 *Lease.* A written agreement between an owner and a tenant for the leasing of a PBV dwelling unit by the owner to the tenant.
 The lease establishes the conditions for occupancy of the dwelling unit by a family with housing assistance payments under a HAP contract between the owner and the PHA.